Dark-Basic-Software-Limited/AGKClassic/README.md

 ## Permitted Usage (License)

-It is expressly made clear that this is NOT an open source project and all material is copyright Dark Basic Software Ltd, and any work submitted to the repository is automatically given over to Dark Basic Software Ltd to use for any purpose and all Intellectual Property and copyright transferred over to Dark Basic Software Ltd. You may use this repository to help improve AppGameKit Classic Tier 2, to work on freelance contracts from Dark Basic Software Ltd, and also to compile a new Tier 2 library for your own use under the terms of the AppGameKit Classic EULA.
+It is expressly made clear that this is NOT an open source project and all material is copyright Dark Basic Software Limited, and any work submitted to the repository is automatically given over to Dark Basic Software Limited to use for any purpose and all Intellectual Property and copyright transferred over to Dark Basic Software Limited.
+You may use this repository to help improve AppGameKit Classic Tier 2, to work on freelance contracts from Dark Basic Software Limited, and also to compile a new Tier 2 library for your own use under the terms of the AppGameKit Classic EULA.
 You may not distribute compiled versions of this code, nor use this code in a product that competes with the AppGameKit product range, such as a game maker or app maker.
 If you have any doubts about the usage rights, you can contact us directly at lee@thegamecreators.com

 ## AGK Studio Links

-To find the source code to its active successor, here is the link to AppGameKit Studio: https://github.com/TheGameCreators/AGKRepo
+To find the source code to its active successor, here is the link to AppGameKit Studio: https://github.com/Dark-Basic-Software-Limited/AGKRepo

 You can also purchase AGK Studio on Steam using this link: https://store.steampowered.com/app/1024640/AppGameKit_Studio/